prestonlimlianjie/moh-vaccinegov/pages/how-to-sign-up.md

 ---
-title: Pre-register Now
+title: How to Sign Up
-permalink: /pre-register-now/
+permalink: /how-to-sign-up/
 ---

 COVID-19 vaccination is free for all Singaporeans and long-term residents in Singapore.